MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/manage-starknet-accounts.md

 export default AccountChangeHandler;
 ```

-Use this component at the top level of your app to handle account changes globally.
+Use this component at the top level of your dapp to handle account changes globally.